avine/avine-cv/README.md

 ## Commands shortcuts

-1. To install locally the project dependencies execute `npm install`.

-2. To build the app locally in a "dev" environment execute `npm run env:dev` which will:
+1. To build the app locally in a "dev" environment execute `npm run env:dev` which will:
   - build the app in the `dist/` directory
-  - start a local server and open your default browser at http://127.0.0.1:8080/
+  - start a local server and open your default browser

-Once it is done, just browse to location `/dist/index.html`.
 You'll be able to debug styles and scripts (based on sourcemaps) right from the browser.
 You'll also be able to change the source code in the `src/` directory and see the result on the fly.
 (by the way, to stop the local server, just press `CTRL+C` in the terminal).

-3. To build the app locally in a "prod" environment execute `npm run env:prod`.
+2. To build the app locally in a "prod" environment execute `npm run env:prod`.

 ## About the package.json scripts